2015 REVISED CONSTITUTION OF THE PAN-AFRICAN SOCIETY OF CARDIOLOGY (PASCAR)

 SECTION 7: PASCAR SECRETARIAT

-The Secretariat of PASCAR shall be located in the center where the Secretary General resides or, in his absence, in the center of an assistant Secretary General acting for him.
+The Secretariat of PASCAR shall be located in the centre where the Secretary General resides or, in his absence, in the centre of an assistant Secretary General acting for him.

 SECTION 8: MEETINGS

 A Pan-African Congress shall be held every two years at a venue recommended by Council and approved at a preceding congress.

 A Congressional Business Meeting shall be held during each congress for purposes of conducting the business of the Society.